Trump speaks with Britain's May on Iran, North Korea

 In the call with May, Trump “underscored his commitment to ensure that Iran never acquires a nuclear weapon,” the White House said.

 The two also talked about nuclear issues in North Korea.
 “As planning continues for his upcoming meeting with North Korean leader Kim Jong Un, President Trump emphasized his goal of a denuclearized North Korea,” the White House said.

-Trump is slated visit the United Kingdom in July.
+British Foreign Secretary Boris Johnson is traveling to Washington on Sunday for a two-day visit, when he will meet Vice President Mike Pence and national security adviser John Bolton, for talks on Iran, North Korea, Syria and other issues, Britain said.

+“The UK, the United States, and European partners are “united in our effort to tackle the kind of Iranian behavior that makes the Middle East region less secure - its cyber activities, its support for groups like Hezbollah, and its dangerous missile program, which is arming Houthi militias in Yemen,” Johnson said in a statement.

-Reporting by Timothy Gardner; Editing by Richard Chang
+Reporting by Timothy Gardner; Editing by Richard Chang and Jonathan Oatis